Hotrian/HeadlessOverlayToolkit/readme.md

 - Custom Inspector with Undo support.

 **Known Issues:**
-- SteamVR_ControllerManager.cs doesn't correctly auto-identify controllers, so I wrote my own manager, OpenVrControllerManager.cs.
+- SteamVR_ControllerManager.cs doesn't correctly auto-identify controllers, so I wrote my own manager, HOTK_ControllerManager.cs.
 My Controller Manager is super pre-alpha but should correctly identify both Controllers as long as at least one of them is assigned to either the left or right hand, and they are both connected.
 If neither Controller is assigned to a hand, they are assigned on a first come first serve basis.
 If only one Controller is connected, and it isn't already assigned, it will be assigned to the right hand.

 **Additional Notes:**
 - When attaching Overlays to controllers, the offset is reoriented to match the Base Position's orientation.
 X+ should always move the Overlay to the Right, Y+ should always move Up, and Z+ should always move Forward, relative to the Overlay.
 - The Custom Inspector has custom collapse elements.
-You can change the default "collapse status" by messing with the defaults for ShowSettingsAppearance, ShowSettingsInput, and ShowSettingsAttachment at the top of OpenVrOverlay.cs.
+You can change the default "collapse status" by messing with the defaults for ShowSettingsAppearance, ShowSettingsInput, and ShowSettingsAttachment at the top of HOTK_Overlay.cs.
 - Only one Overlay can be 'High Quality' at a time.
 An Overlay must be 'High Quality' to display Curved or with Anti-Aliasing as per the [OpenVR API](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetHighQualityOverlay).
 'High Quality' Overlays skip the Compositor and are drawn directly to the display.
 If you enable multiple HQ Overlays, any additional ones will have HQ toggled off and you'll receive a warning.

 **If you want to run this headless:**